Orisakwe-Nwokocha/Spring-Security-Tutorial/README.md

 # 🔐 Spring Security Tutorial

 This is a simple tutorial project demonstrating how to use **Spring Security** in a Java Spring Boot application.
-It includes form login, role-based authorization, stateless JWT authentication, and custom filters.
+It includes rest-api login, role-based authorization, stateless JWT authentication, and custom filters.

 ---

-## 📦 Features
+## Features

 - ✅ User authentication with Spring Security
 - 🔑 JWT-based stateless security
 - 👥 Role-based access control (RBAC)
 - 🛡️ Custom security filter chain
-- 🍪 Optional cookie-based token support
 - 🧪 Example endpoints with different access levels

 ---

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites